Update on Cycle Superhighway 1

 Following a review of these schemes, and taking into account feedback from residents, a number of actions are being planned to reduce traffic and improve the CS1 route in Hackney.

-The route has been divided into five sections from south to north, with the main actions listed below.
+The route has been divided into five sections, with the main actions listed below.
 All proposals will be subject to relevant consultation and approval processes.

 Pitfield Street area (from Sun Street to Downham Road)